josejesusgarciajr/Travel-App/README.md

 # Travel Buddy

-Whether you are traveling nearby or to a foreign country, our application provides users a unique experience of self-discovering unregistered landmarks.
+Whether you are traveling nearby or to a foreign country, our application provides users a unique experience of discovering unregistered landmarks.

 # Register Page